jnalanko/SubsetWT-Experiments/README.md

 make microbenchmark kmer_search_benchmark
 ```

-This creates an executables called `microbenchmark` and `kmer_search_benchmark`.
+This creates an executables called `microbenchmark` and `kmer_search`.
 Both of these take as input a plain-matrix SBWT index.
 The SBWT index can be built by passing a list of filenames to the SBWT program, one filename per line.
 For example, if we have a directory `coli3682_dataset` containing a set of fasta-files, we can create the filename list by running `find coli3682_dataset/ -type f > list.txt`.
 The SBWT index can then be built with:

 ```
 mkdir temp